 When you do start to feel run down or your head begins to feel congested, try adding lymphatic self massage to your self-care practice.
 It can be a nice way to end a home yoga session.
 This is a great basic tutorial.

 We’re all about drinking our 8 glasses of water in the summer when we’re hot and sweaty, but things change when we start to feel cold.
 Our bodies are 60% water no matter what the season.
 Staying hydrated is the absolute baseline of a solid immune system.
-If you’re skipping the water in favor of warm drinks, try a cup of hot water with a little lemon, or some unsweetened herbal tea.
-The idea is to get as close to something a fish could swim in as you can.
+Don’t fool yourself into thinking you’re hydrated because of the big mugs of tea or coffee you’re drinking.
+Your body needs water.
+Like, that a fish could swim in.